 Federal minimum equipment standards have had little improvement since 2006.
-Through Section R406 however, higher equipment efficiencies can be installed to achieve energy credits.
-These measures can often be the most economical and easiest to implement (for example, condensing gas furnaces for space heating); therefore, equipment measures were selected for all 2018-compliant prototypes.
+However, a 2007 study of residential characteristics suggested that standard practice was the installation of slightly more efficient furnaces, at 82%, than federal minimums, and this value was used in the baseline analysis.8 Through Section R406 however, higher equipment efficiencies can be installed to achieve energy credits.
+These measures are often the most economical and easiest to implement (for example, condensing gas furnaces for space heating); therefore, equipment measures were selected for all 2018-compliant prototypes (NEEA, 2020).
 Table 10 below highlights the relative efficiencies of these select equipment measures.